apple/swift-protobuf/Benchmarks/README.md

   recorded data.
 Shared with a companion Swift decoder's benchmarks and with `tools/upb-benchmark` in that repo, so numbers are comparable across all three implementations.
+- `protos/synthetic.proto` + `fixtures/synthetic_*.pb` — one message per protobuf field
+  type, each carrying only fields of that type, so a slow row in the results names the field type responsible.
+Regenerate with `./gen-synthetic.py` and commit the output.
+  Set `SP_SKIP_SYNTHETIC=1` to run only the real-world workload.

 Fixtures are checked in rather than synthesized so that every baseline decodes byte-identical input.